 Unexpected expenses are a reality many of us are all too familiar with.
 But what are you to do when such an expense pops up and throws a wrench into your monthly budget?
 For those with an adequate emergency fund, it’s not necessarily the end of the world.

-However, according to data from the Federal Reserve, nearly 40% of Americans don’t have enough in savings to fully cover the cost of an unexpected $400 bill.
+However, according to data from the Federal Reserve, over 30% of Americans don’t have enough in savings to fully cover the cost of an unexpected $400 bill.

 So what are you to do when an unexpected expense forces its way into your life?
 What if you feel you need to borrow $400 now?
 People find themselves looking to a variety of methods to cover these expenses including carrying a balance on a credit card, borrowing money from family members, or using a payday loan.

 But what exactly is a payday loan and why do we keep hearing about how dangerous they are?
 And why are these loans banned in numerous states and Washington DC?
 Let’s take a deeper look into how they work, why they’re bad (as in really, really bad), and what some alternatives are for those who don’t have access to credit or traditional loans.